Balkan Federation: Communist Party of Greece and Communist Party of Yugoslavia

+Albanian Communists

 In Albania, Communist ideas were mainly influenced by neighbouring countries.
 Despite the effort of the Comintern to establish a Communist Party by sending and supporting emissaries as Kosta Boshnjaku and Ali Kelmendi later, Communist groups were not well organized, and they were weak.
 The Communist Party would be established only in 1941.
 Nevertheless, the contacts of the Albanians with Comintern were set way before.
 The Paris Peace Conference had fixed the borders of Albania as defined pre-World War I by the London Conference of 1912–13, leaving substantial Albanian-populated areas outside of its borders.
-At the same time, the country was dominated by during the early 1920s by an Ottoman ruling class with no intention of addressing the country's sharp topics, including an agrarian reform and the fate of the Albanians left outside the borders.
+At the same time, the country was dominated during the early 1920s by an Ottoman ruling class with no intention of addressing the country's sharp topics, including an agrarian reform and the fate of the Albanians left outside the borders.

 In the early 1920s, two entities came in contact with the Comintern: the left-wing opposition led by Bishop Fan Noli, and the Committee of Kosovo.
 Bajram Curri, a Kosovar Albanian and key person of both, said in December 1921 to the Soviet minister in Vienna that "the Albanian people await impatiently the determination of their frontiers not on the basis of brutal and bloody historical considerations, but rather on the basis of the situation which actually exists today.
 With the firm conviction that Soviet Russia will be able in the near future to determine the boundaries of Europe, especially in the Balkans, in a just manner, I pray that the great Soviet government will grant our just requests at that time."

 After the failed June Revolution, Noli and others settled in Vienna where they formed KONARE (Revolutionary National Committee), a left-wing revolutionary committee openly pro-Soviet.
 Though KONARE, but even by themselves, the Committee of Kosovo would join the Balkan Federation and receive financial support.
 They would cooperate with IMRO militants as Todor Aleksandrov and Petar Chaulev.
 By 1928, KONARE came de facto under the control of the Comintern; 24 young Albanians were sent to Moscow to study in Soviet institutions.
 But by the early 1930s, the defense of Yugoslavia became an official Communist line.
 This way any support for the Committee of Kosovo faded.
 The introduction of Fascist Italy's interests in the equation completely disrupted any connection between Albanian nationalist movements and the Comintern.
 KONARE would also dissolve in the mid-1930s, leaving the Comintern with few scattered communists groups within Albania.